 As part of your event, you may need to use, close or partially close a public road or car park.
 If you are proposing to use, close or partially close a public road or car park, a 'Temporary Road Closure Application' will need to be submitted with your application.
-As part of this application you will also be required to provide a TMP and a Traffic Control Plan (TCP) that has been prepared by an accredited traffic control service provider.
+As part of this application you will also be required to provide a TMP and a Traffic Guidance Scheme (TGS) that has been prepared by an accredited traffic control service provider.

-If the road you are proposing to close is a 'Roads and Maritime Services' (RMS) owned road, you may be required to seek additional approvals such as a Road Occupancy Licence.
+If the road you are proposing to close is a Transport for NSW (TfNSW) owned road, you may be required to seek additional approvals such as a Road Occupancy Licence.
 A Road Occupany Licence application must be submitted a minimum of 6 weeks prior to the event.